 luxury ($$$): Creta Maris Beach Resort this 5-star all-inclusive hotel has the views of the Blue Flag Hersonissos Beach.
 Beautiful hotel for familes and couples that have 6 outdoor and 1 heated indoor swimming pools, 6 children’s swimming pools, a waterpark, and a children’s playground.

-mid-range ($): Stella Village Hotel & Bungalows this 4-star hotel has a private beach in Analipsi, 2 restaurants, 2 tennis courts Each room is spacious and come with a satellite TV, fridge and air conditioning.
+mid-range ($): Stella Village Hotel & Bungalows this 4-star hotel has a private beach in Analipsi, 2 restaurants.
 This is a family friendly hotel that offers family rooms, 3 children’s pool, and a kids’ club.

 Located on a peninsula on Crete’s southwest coast, Palaiochora (also known as Paleochora or Paleohora) was a hippy town long before mass tourism attracted huge numbers to Crete.
 Times have changed somewhat with the pace of life quickening up a little as more hotels have appeared to cater to tourists.